Seven Tips On How To Learn Photography The Right Way

 Then tell yourself: I really really want this because of [insert reason].
 So how am I gonna find the time?
 What do I need to make this happen?
 You’ll discover that this approach will open up new possibilities in your mind.

-#3 Benefit From An Integrated Learning Method
+#3 Benefit From a Holistic Approach to Learning Photography

 Once you know your why and you’ve managed your thoughts you can decide on how to move forward.
 There’s a lot of free information available online but I’m not so sure you’ll benefit from that.
 Because you’ll receive disconnected pieces of information.
 Like Youtube videos with a pro trick on how to get those smooth water shots.